MicrosoftDocs/architecture-center/docs/guide/iot-edge-vision/camera.md

 In planning a computer vision workload, it's important to understand how the camera output interacts with the rest of the system.
 There are several standard ways that cameras communicate to IoT Edge devices:

-- [Real Time Streaming Protocol (RTSP)](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) transfers real-time video data from the camera to the IoT Edge compute endpoint directly over a TCP/IP connection.
-RTSP functions in a client-server application model that is at the application level in the network.
+- [Real Time Streaming Protocol (RTSP)](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) is an application-level network protocol that controls streaming video servers.
+RTSP transfers real-time video data from the camera to the IoT Edge compute endpoint over a TCP/IP connection.
-- [Open Network Video Interface Forum (ONVIF)](https://www.onvif.org) is a global, open industry forum that is developing open standards for IP-based cameras.
-These standards will describe communication between IP cameras and downstream systems, interoperability, and open source.
+- [Open Network Video Interface Forum (ONVIF)](https://www.onvif.org) is a global, open industry forum that develops open standards for IP-based cameras.
+These standards describe communication between IP cameras and downstream systems, interoperability, and open source.
 - [Universal Serial Bus (USB)](https://en.wikipedia.org/wiki/USB)-connected cameras connect over the USB port directly to the IoT Edge compute device.
 This connection is less complex, but limits the distance the camera can be located from the IoT Edge device.
-- [Camera Serial Interface (CSI)](https://www.mipi.org/specifications/csi-2) is from the Mobile Industry Processor Interface (MIPI) Alliance.
+- [Camera Serial Interface (CSI)](https://www.mipi.org/specifications/csi-2) includes several standards from the Mobile Industry Processor Interface (MIPI) Alliance.
 CSI describes how to communicate between a camera and a host processor.
-CSI has several standards defined.
-CSI-1 was the original standard.
-CSI-2 was released in 2005, and is divided into several layers:
+CSI-2 was released in 2005, and has several layers:

   - Physical layer (either C-PHY or D-PHY)
   - Lane merger layer